patternfly-java/patternfly-java/showcase/common/src/doc/get-started.md

 ---

-The best way to experience the API is to take a look at the code snippets of the various components and layouts in the [showcase](https://patternfly-java.github.io/).
+The best way to experience the API is to take a look at the code snippets of the various components and layouts in this [showcase](https://patternfly-java.github.io/).